kirscht/securing-source-code/README.md

 ### Security Risks Include:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Data Leakage:**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Secrets, Tokens, & Data Leakage:**

     - Developers may inadvertently upload sensitive or confidential information to public repositories.
     - Attackers monitor repositories to find exposed credentials, proprietary algorithms, or business logic.
-    - Data leakage can lead to targeted attacks, spear phishing campaigns, or unauthorized access1.
+    - Data leakage can lead to targeted attacks, spear phishing campaigns, or unauthorized access.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Malicious Code Injection:**

     - Public repositories can contain malicious code injected by attackers.
     - Developers may unknowingly introduce vulnerabilities by using code from untrusted sources.
-    - Regular security audits and code reviews are crucial to identify and address such issues1.
+    - Regular security audits and code reviews are crucial to identify and address such issues.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Insecure Dependencies:**

     - Open-source libraries and dependencies used in repositories may have security vulnerabilities.
+    -  **Supply Chain Attacks**: Attackers may compromise the supply chain of libraries, injecting malicious code into the dependencies you rely on.
     - Developers should regularly update dependencies and monitor for security advisories.
     - Automated tools like Dependabot can help manage dependency security1.